UCSBCarpentry/2023-04-25-git/_episodes/09-git-setup.md

 *   and that we want to use these settings globally (i.e. for every project).

 On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
-So here is how
+Here is how you can setup your user settings:
-Dracula sets up his new laptop:

 ~~~
 $ git config --global user.name "Your Name"